 In the Philippines, fresh leaves are cooked in coconut milk to prepare ginattang malunggay.

 Dry and powdered moringa leaves can be added to the diet to improve the nutritional quality in Africa and Asia.
-Bread, muffins, pastry, rolls, cakes can be prepared by mixing M.oleifera powder with wheat, maize, and rice flour.
+Bread, muffins, pastry, rolls, and cakes can be prepared by mixing M.oleifera powder with wheat, maize, and rice flour.

 Phytates and dietary fiber present in the moringa leaves may interfere with the bioavailability of minerals like iron, calcium, and magnesium.